zongyz/react-sortablejs/README.md

 #### Problem

-Basically the child updates the state twice.
+Basically, the child updates the state twice.
 I'm working on this.

 #### What does work?